 In this example, accelerated weekly payments allow you to pay off your mortgage three years sooner and save $23,000 in interest compared to regular weekly payments.

-Here are some of the top ways to pay off your Canadian mortgage ahead of schedule:
+Here are 5 ways to pay off your Canadian mortgage ahead of schedule and slash interest costs.

-Find the Best Mortgage Interest Rate
+Find the Best Mortgage Rate

 A lower interest rate means more of your payment goes toward reducing your principal rather than paying interest.
 Even a slight reduction in your rate can make a big difference over the decades-long life of a mortgage.

 Be sure to shop around with multiple lenders when you apply for a mortgage or renew an existing one.
-Consider both major banks and online-only mortgage companies to find the most competitive interest rates and mortgage terms.

 Take Advantage of Prepayment Privileges

-Most lenders allow you to make additional lump sum payments or increase your regular payment amount by a certain percentage each year.
-This helps you pay down the principal faster without incurring penalties.
+Most lenders allow you to make additional lump sum payments or increase your regular payment amount by a certain percentage each year without penalties.
+Be sure to understand the repayment terms of your mortgage contract so you know what options are available.

-• Making a lump sum payment up to a specified limit (e.g. 15% of the original principal)
+- Making a lump sum payment up to a specified limit (e.g. 15% of the original principal)

-• Increasing regular payment amounts by up to 15% annually
+- Increasing regular payment amounts by up to 15% annually

-• Doubling up a payment once per year
+- Doubling up a payment once per year

 Speak with your lender to confirm your prepayment options before making additional contributions so you don’t risk penalties.